currentmakers/streamline_libopencm3/examples/sl_mcu_f407/blink2/README.md

 # README

-This is the smallest-possible example program using libopencm3.

-It's intended for the sl_mcu_stm32f407 eval board.
-It should blink the LEDs on the board.
+This is a development of blink1 adding a systick timer and use that to control the blink, rather than using a bunch of NOP's.

 ## Board connections